Hours:Mon/Tu/Th/Fri., 9 a.m. – 5 p.m.

 All cancellations should be made at least 48 hours prior to the start of the event by calling Scheduling staff at 424-6206 (weekdays) or the University Information Center at 424-3500 (weekends and evenings).
 Groups that fail to make notification of cancellation may forfeit reservation privileges for the remainder of the semester.

-Student organizations desiring to open an event to the public must receive permission from the Director of Student Programs before publicizing the event.
+Student organizations desiring to open an event to the public must receive permission from the Director of Inclusion and Student Engagement before publicizing the event.
 Extension of normal building hours requires approval of the building director.
 Sponsoring organizations will be responsible for all costs associated with extension of the hours.

 Student Accounts – Campus Charges

 Campus charges (parking tickets, fines, ID fees, health service fees, etc.) will be assessed to individual student accounts each month.
 Students will receive a paper bill before each semester and each subsequent statement is sent electronically.
 Student accounts must be paid in full by the end of each term to be eligible to return the following semester.
 Students may access their account by going to MU Account Suite.

 Millikin coordinates and provides telephone services to campus through Telephone Services located in Shilling Hall- Room 106 and can be contacted at 424-5066.